Historical Commission

 • John Courville, Alternate Member

-• Paul Lesage, Alternate Member
+• Pamela Agner, Alternate Member

 • David Mark, Alternate Member